Interference in Space and Time

 Multiple Wave Interference with Constant Amplitude

-In the case of constant amplitude (for example realized by a grating, which we talk about later), the total wave amplitude is given according to the picture below by
+In the case of constant amplitude (realized by a grating, for example), the total wave amplitude is:

 \[ U_p=\sqrt{I_0}e^{i(p-1)\Delta \phi} \]